 Steroid shot (injection).
 If a lump is painful, a steroid injection may help ease the pain.
 In some cases, it may stop your condition from getting worse.
 You may need repeated injections.

 Needle aponeurotomy.
-This is another newer, less invasive procedure.
+This is another newer, less invasive procedure, often used in more mild contractures.
 Medicine is injected into the area to numb the hand.
 The surgeon uses a needle to divide the diseased tissue.
 No incision is made.

 What are possible complications of Dupuytren contracture?